cocos/cocos-docs/en/asset-workflow/prefab.md

    This option enables code generation for this prefab.

-If this prefab requires repeated execution of `cc.instantiate`, select 'For multiple instance creation', otherwise leave as the default 'Auto adjust'.
+If this prefab requires repeated execution of `cc.instantiate`, select `For multiple instance creation`, otherwise leave as the default `Auto adjust`.

-> In the older version of the engine, the optimization was fixed to 'For multiple instance creation' and it is great for situations where you need to create objects repeatedly.
+> In the older version of the engine, the optimization was fixed to `For multiple instance creation` and it is great for situations where you need to create objects repeatedly.
 However, many people use prefab as a tool for multi-people collaboration or step-by-step loading.
 Basically, these prefabs are only instantiated once, resulting in slower node creation.
-The 'Auto adjust' in the new version is a good solution to this problem.
+The `Auto adjust` in the new version is a good solution to this problem.

 ### 'Async Load Assets' option